spookysys/ArduinoCore-samd/README.md

 Then go to Board Manager and install Rocket Brain by L.Raumschiffbau.

+## Gotchas

+The included firmware is for Arduino Zero, and has not been adjusted for this board.
+Instead, install the firmware for Adafruit's Feather M0 card, available in my telemetry-pcb repository.

 ## License and credits

 This core has been developed by Arduino LLC in collaboration with Atmel.